tayapro/woofspot/README.md

 > However, optimizing page load speed is part of future plans.
 > For more details, please refer to the _Future Features_ section below.

-### F18 Admin Panel / Delete Event Image
+### F18 Admin Panel / Event Image Management

-On the Admin page, under the "The Events" section, the admin or superuser has the option to delete an event image by clicking the link under the image.
+On the Admin page, under the "The Events" section, the admin or superuser has the option to add and delete an event image.

 <img src="readme/f18_admin_delete_image.png" width="500" alt="Admin delete image">

-In a successful scenario, the superuser will see a confirmation message in green, indicating that the image was successfully deleted.
+In a successful scenario, the superuser will see a confirmation message in green, indicating that the image was successfully created/deleted.
 If there are any issues during the process, an error message will be displayed, guiding the admin to resolve the problem.

 ## Future Features